top of page

 Representation of the prevalence of food allergies by gender and age.

 Interestingly, food allergies also show differences by gender.
 In childhood, boys are more likely to have food allergies.
-However, as children grow into adults, women tend to have higher rates of these allergies.
-This shift is particularly noticeable in certain food allergies that don’t follow the typical allergic reaction pathway, often leading to digestive issues more common in adults.
+However, once growing into adulthood, women tend to have higher rates of food allergies.
+This shift is particularly noticeable in certain food allergies that don’t follow the typical allergic reaction pathway, often leading to digestive issues which are very common in adults.

 Clinical Presentation of Food Allergies